RICHCAAA/RICHCAAA/README.md

-## I'm a finance student and a retail trader
+## I'm a finance student passionate about trading

 - 🔭 Explore my github and learn more about me and my projects
 - 🌱 I’m currently learning about algo trading and quant trading